Merging onto a busy highway in the Kansas City metro can be challenging, and not all drivers do so safely.

 If you or a family member was injured in a merging accident, you need the expertise of a skilled car accident attorney to investigate the crash, prove the other driver was to blame, and fight for the compensation you deserve.

 At Kansas City Accident Injury Attorneys, we protect the rights of victims of auto collisions in both Kansas and Missouri.
-To learn how we can help you, fill out our convenient online form to schedule a free consultation.
+To learn how we can help you, contact us online or call our office directly at 816.471.5111 to schedule a free consultation.